Tuesday 6 July 2021

 Anne Sandler hosts the Lens Artist Challenge #156 this week.
 She has picked the topic of black and white.

 I love the colour of colour photography.
 Colour reminds me of the vibrancy of life.
 In the West Indies, where I grew up, colour is everywhere.
-People paint their homes and shops in bright reds, greens, blues, pinks, yellow etc. When I was a child, the mode of public transportation was a large diesel truck with a wood cab mounted to the flatbed and painted in whatever whimsical colours the driver desired.
-The fishing boats were similarly painted in a multitude of colours.
+People paint their homes and shops in bright reds, greens, blues, pinks, yellow etc. When I was a child, the mode of public transportation was a large diesel truck with a wood cab mounted to the flatbed with the body painted in whimsical colours of the owner’s choosing.
+The local fishing boats were similarly painted in a multitude of colours.

 Bhavna is from India, and the women of that country wear vibrantly coloured saris and kurta pyjamas.
 There is even a festival, Holi, that is a celebration of colour.